jademcosta/jiboia/README.md

 An example of usage is if you want to ingest data into object storage but you want to do it using HTTP.
 You might decide to merge the data into larger chunks, which will increase the time it takes for data to be available but will reduce costs of the storage.
 Jiboia can do this, it is called accumulator!

+It looks like a "pipeline" type of project, and it is!
+But it has less features, which allow it to be more performant.

 You can define multiple "flows" of ingestion, and have a specific config for each one.
 The simplest config you can have is:

 ```yaml